 Like most chiles, the buena mulata changes flavors as it ripens.
 So, if you pick the peppers while they are still purple (unripe), they will have a bit more of a vegetative, almost grassy flavor.

-After the pods have changed to their final red color (ripe), the flavor is more sweet and smoky.
+After the peppers have changed to their final red color (ripe), the flavor is more sweet and smoky.
 I would recommend waiting for fully ripe pods before picking for the best flavor.
-However, they are edible at all stages, and maybe the purple color is more important than flavor.
+However, they are edible at all stages, and maybe the bright purple color is more important than a sweet flavor.

 Buena Mulata Seeds and Growing

 If you want your own fresh buena mulata peppers, you’ll have to grow them yourself.
-There are many seed sources, but the best place to buy them is on rare seeds.
+There are many seed sources, but we purchased ours from rare seeds.

 I hope this article inspires you to explore the vast selection of interesting pepper varieties.
 The buena mulata is certainly an eye-catching variety to add to the garden, with plenty of practical uses too!